nallison/GTODocTest/docs/Flight_following.md

 ## Stationary Tracker - Check for Landout

-If the two most recent postions are within 50 m of each other then GTO highlights the glider's icon in magenta and the **TODAY** panel shows a magenta bar:
+If a minimum of two, or all of the points GTO gets within the last five minutes, are within 50 m of each other then GTO highlights the glider's icon in magenta and the **TODAY** panel shows a magenta bar:

 ![Today Landout](./assets/images/GTO_Today_Landout.png){:.screenshot}

+For Spot and InReach devices with a slow reporting rate it could be more like 20 to 40 minutes to get two similar positions before GTO highlights a land out.

+If you do land out you need to keep your tracker on and in the glider for GTO to notice the landout.
+Going for a walk with your tracker in your pocket will clear the GTO landout status.
+The Spot and InReach preset landout messages sent with the OK, Help and Custom buttons are not considered when GTO determines if a glider has landed out.